ManpreetKaur1101/ManpreetBookStore/ManpreetBookStore/README.txt

-i make changes in categorycontroller.cs and also add upsert.cshtml .. afterthat,inside shared i added partial view for Create and add black to list button.cshtml and add the asp-action.
+i make changes in categorycontroller.cs and also add upsert.cshtml .. afterthat,inside shared i added partial view for Create and add black to list button.cshtml and add the asp-action. then i add another _EditAndBLackToListButton and modify model statement.

+when i run my app it shows error now i am trying to fix them.